-An HOA can govern various types of properties like condos, houses, townhouses, apartments, and many more.
+An HOA can govern various types of properties like condos, houses, townhouses and brownstones, apartments, and many more.
 Just like the types of properties, the way that the HOA functions also differ from community to community.
 They typically have board meetings where they discuss the current state of the community and report on every HOA violation or course of action.

 Every community that is governed by an HOA is subject to different sets of laws and bylaws.
 These laws are enforced by the members of the association and funded by fees.
 Depending on the community, these fees can vary greatly, but they also cover various things, discussed later.